 5. Get a Personal Loan

 If the hospital or medical provider doesn’t agree to set up a payment plan, a personal loan might be one of the best options for paying emergency medical bills.
 Depending on the amount you owe, a personal loan may be enough to help you pay off medical debts.
 It can break up your large balance into smaller monthly payments.

 Ask your bank or credit union if they offer loans for medical debt.
 Online lenders are another option to compare rates to make sure you get the best loan terms.
 The lender could give you a year or longer to pay back the personal loan.

 When applying, you typically need to have a credit rating in the range of good to excellent.
 If you have a low credit score, you may not get a great interest rate.
 You also may not qualify for a personal loan at all.
 A higher credit score can make you eligible for lower interest rates.
 The lower your interest, the less you’ll pay over the life of the loan.

 For smaller medical balances, a personal loan might be all that you need.
 Selling your home might seem like a drastic measure, but it might be the best option when you owe a lot on your emergency medical bills.
-If you’re struggling to sell your home or if you decide that the price is not quite right to sell, you can try Sell & Stay.
-With Sell & Stay, you get the money you need to pay off medical debts and you can continue to live in your home while paying monthly rent.
+If you’re struggling to sell your home or if you decide that the price is not quite right to sell, you can try a sale-leaseback.
+With a sale-leaseback program, you get the money you need to pay off medical debts and you can continue to live in your home while paying monthly rent.
 When you’re ready, you have the option to buy back your home.
 It’s a win-win solution to medical debt.